Captain’s Picks - Over 40 Years of fueling excitement, debate in a Ryder Cup

 Lanny Wadkins and Tom Watson were the first American selections, joining Captain Raymond Floyd’s team in 1989 that finished in a 14-14 tie with Europe at The Belfry in Sutton Coldfield, England.

 With Europe dominating the Ryder Cup over the past two decades, winning 9 of the past 11 matches, U.S. Captain Steve Stricker’s choices are sure to be closely analyzed.
-Captain Stricker has a record six picks this year.
+Captain Stricker had a record six picks this year, using them to add four Ryder Cup rookies (Daniel Berger, Harris English, Xander Schauffele, Scottie Scheffler) and two vets (Tony Finau, Jordan Spieth) to the U.S. Team.

 One of the most interesting statistics regarding Captain’s picks is their record: The American selections have an all-time record of 49-54-20;.
 The Europeans are 74-71-14.